bgonen22/vestOfGlory_column/README.md

 # vestOfGlory_column

-all the credit for this code is for https://github.com/shenberg/VestOfGlory
+All credit for the original code goes to the VestOfGlory project:
+https://github.com/shenberg/VestOfGlory

-I will try to make the strip goes by columns instead of rows
+This version is my attempt to modify the strip layout so it operates by columns instead of rows.